ahmedfgad/GeneticAlgorithmPython/docs/source/nn.md

 input_layer = pygad.nn.InputLayer(num_inputs)
 ```

-After the input layer is created, next is to create a number of dense layers according to the next code.
+After the input layer is created, the next step is to create a number of dense layers according to the next code.
 Normally, the last dense layer is regarded as the output layer.
 Note that the output layer has a number of neurons equal to the number of classes in the dataset which is 4.

 ```python
 hidden_layer = pygad.nn.DenseLayer(num_neurons=HL2_neurons, previous_layer=input_layer, activation_function="relu")